-Participants were also asked to complete two questionnaires during the interview, a risk perception questionnaire and an organizational structure questionnaire.
-The risk perception questionnaire comprised a general question on how at risk they felt at the time (rated on a seven point likert scale, from 1=no risk, to 7 =very high risk) followed by a series of statements related to different risk attributes, identified from psychometric risk perception studies e.g. information available, hazard, immediacy of hazard, control, dread etc [16] to which they had to rate their level of agreement (7-point likert scale where 1 = strongly disagree, 4 = neutral, and 7 = strongly agree).
-Participants were asked to complete the risk perception questionnaire at up to four different times during their evacuation if appropriate, at WTC1 impact (or when participant noticed something unusual happening), when the participant was deciding to evacuate, when the participant knew that WTC2 had been hit (if applicable) and when the participant knew WTC2 had collapsed (if applicable).
+Participants were also asked to complete some questionnaires during the interview, a risk perception questionnaire and an organizational structure questionnaire.
+The risk perception questionnaire comprised a general question on how at risk they felt at the time (rated on a seven point scale, from 1 'no risk' to 7

+'very high risk') and why, followed by a series of statements related to different risk attributes, identified from risk perception studies, e.g., information available, control, dread, etc.7, to which they had to rate their level of agreement (7-point scale where 1 'strongly disagree', 4 'neutral', and 7 'strongly agree').
+Participants were asked to complete the risk perception questionnaire up to four different times during their evacuation, i.e. at WTC1 impact (or when participant noticed something unusual happening), when the participant was deciding to evacuate, when the participant knew that WTC2 had been hit (if applicable) and when the participant knew WTC 2 had collapsed (if applicable).

-In the organisational structure questionnaire, the participant was asked to rate their level of agreement on a 5-point scale with each of 10 statements related to the how the company functioned, e.g. In my job, my authority was precisely defined; In my organization, clear lines of reporting and authority were made known.
+In the organisational structure questionnaire, the participant was asked to rate their level of agreement on a 5-point scale with each of 10 statements related to the how the company functioned, e.g., 'In my job, my authority was precisely defined'; 'In my organization, clear lines of reporting and authority were made known'.